congto/ktos-108/Lab_01_Deploy_Your_First_VM.md

 We should be able to leverage any of these solutions from our laptop against the currently running system, and we'll start with the 'easy' path and leverage the Horizon web user interface.
 Find the VM we spun up in the first lab in horizon (login with the credentials from the open.rc file, or user: admin, password: admin1).

-Horizon should be available at http://192.168.56.10 or control{student#}.cloudsushi.io, command line access is available via ssh to the same node as "root" user:
+Horizon should be available at http://192.168.56.10 (virtualbox deployment) or control{student#}.cloudsushi.io (class system), command line access is available via ssh to the same node as "root" user:

 ```
 ssh root@control{student#}.cloudsushi.io
+or
+ssh root@192.168.56.10
 ```

 Select select the VM from the list (under Project=>Compute), and then select our VM (cirros), and then the Console view from the tabs across the top of the page.